RakhithJK/roundcube-roundcubemail-wiki/Plugin-API.md

       rcmail.register_command('plugin.samplecmd', sample_handler, true);
     });
 ```
 With `rcmail.add_element(button,'toolbar')` the button is appended to the toolbar container.
 Then `rcmail.register_button()` tells the application where the button is and which command it is responsible for.
 And finally `rcmail.register_command()` links the custom command (triggered by the onclick handler of the button) with the callback function of the plugin client script.
-For a detailed documentation of the client API, see [wiki:Doc_Javascript].
+For a detailed documentation of the client API, see [[Javascript API]].

 [jQuery](http://jquery.com/) is an integrated part of Roundcube which allows you to make use of the very comfortable jQuery functions when writing plugin scripts.